Thinkific has been one of the oldest course platforms out there.

 If you’re in other unsupported regions you need to still use Stripe or PayPal.

-After the payment setup, you can configure course pricing.
+You can configure course pricing.

-Thinkific offers flexible after-purchase flows that map to specific product prices.
+Thinkific offers flexible after-purchase flows:

 You can direct customers to a custom URL or a thank-you page that contains additional products as upsell, based on the price at which they buy the product.

-But with Thinkific Payments (Tcommerce), you get a one-step checkout instead.
+With Thinkific Payments (Tcommerce), you get a one-step checkout instead.

 This unlocks more payment methods and lets you add order bumps and social login at checkout, which can boost conversions.